SSWConsulting/SSW.Rules.Content/rules/practice-makes-perfect/rule.md

 <!--endintro-->

-1. Record the "Test Please".
+1. Record the "Test Please"
-2. Do an audio audit – play the recording, only listen to the audio (don’t look at the video).
+2. Do an audio audit – play the recording, only listen to the audio (don’t look at the video)
    - Are you speaking too fast/too slow?
    - Are you pausing appropriately?
    - Voice stressing/pausing on important points?